waddon1/EndeavourOS-archiso/README.md

 These are the basic needed files and folders to build EndeavourOS system.
-# add and enable endeavour Repository at your system
+## Add and enable endeavour Repository at your system

 If you added the old endeavour repo, please uninstall